kamathhrishi/GreyNSights/README.md

 ## Examples

-1. <a href="https://github.com/kamathhrishi/GreyNSights/tree/main/examples/Accidents">Accidents example</a> provides examples of how range of queries could be performed and how datasets could be transformed using GreyNSights
+1. <a target="_blank"  href="https://github.com/kamathhrishi/GreyNSights/tree/main/examples/Accidents">Accidents example</a> provides examples of how range of queries could be performed and how datasets could be transformed using GreyNSights
-2. <a href="https://github.com/kamathhrishi/GreyNSights/tree/main/examples/Multi%20Party">Federated Analytics</a> example which shows how you could analyze datasets of several parties together.
+2. <a target="_blank" href="https://github.com/kamathhrishi/GreyNSights/tree/main/examples/Multi%20Party">Federated Analytics</a> example which shows how you could analyze datasets of several parties together.
 This is only restricted to linear queries such as sum, average, std and counts.

 ## Contributing
-Read <a href="https://github.com/kamathhrishi/GreyNSights/blob/main/CONTRIBUTING.md">CONTRIBUTING</a> documentation.
+Read <a target="_blank" href="https://github.com/kamathhrishi/GreyNSights/blob/main/CONTRIBUTING.md">CONTRIBUTING</a> documentation.